skillup-aqa/theme3-java/README.md

 ```

 If the tests are failing, review the HTML report with details.
 Also, test execution is part of the PR check

+## Keys

+The solutions for tasks can be found in the `keys` branch.
+However, I encourage you to solve the tasks yourself first.